 - Some panoramas will have camera icons; these are “hotspots,” where clicking on them will bring up a photo related to that location.
 Click on the photo to return to the panorama view.
 Click on the icon at left to make the icons disappear.

-All the 3D views on this site are hosted at Sketchfab.
-They show up on the website as a placeholder screen (below is just a static image):
+All the 3D views on this site are hosted at Sketchfab, a hosting service for 3D objects.
+They show up on this website as a placeholder screen (below is just a static image):

 Click on the “Play” button, and the full model will load – it may take a few seconds, depending on the speed of your Internet connection.
 Basic navigation commands are: